Language learning: Why | Which | How | When | General tips | Materials | Pronunciation | Vocabulary | Grammar |

 In September 2013 I became a member of the Foundation for Endangered Languages.

-At the moment I try to learn some Russian and Breton every day; listen to radio stations in Welsh, Breton, Russian, Irish and Scottish Gaelic regularly, and sometimes to in other languages, particularly Czech and French.
-I read novels in various languages, especially Welsh, Irish, Manx, Scottish Gaelic and French, and sing in a variety of languages in the Bangor Community Choir.
+At the moment I'm learning Dutch, and brushing up my Portuguese, Spanish, Italian and Japanese.
+I listen to radio stations in these and other languages regularly, read novels in various languages, and sing in a variety of languages in the Bangor Community Choir.
 I also go to a French conversation group and a polyglot conversation group, and generally find whatever other opportunities I can to use and improve my languages.

 In July 2013 I decided to focus on a different language each month during the year leading up to the Polyglot Gathering in Berlin that I'll be going to in June 2014.
 In July I focused on Irish, and wrote and recorded something everyday on my Multilingual Musings blog.
-In August I focused on Scottish Gaelic, and in September I focused on Manx.
-I plan to choose from the languages I know reasonably well but which need brushing up.
+I focused on Irish in July, Scottish Gaelic in August, Manx in September, Welsh in October, Breton in November, and Dutch in December.
+In November I realised that my Breton writing skills were decidedly lacking, so I didn't manage to write much in it on my blog, and in December I decided to start a completely new language, Dutch.
+Since January 2014 I have continued to study Dutch, and to learn more Spanish, Portuguese and Italian, while brushing up my German.

 Welsh, French, German, Italian, Icelandic, Japanese, Portuguese, Mandarin, Cantonese, Taiwanese, Korean, Scottish Gaelic, Spanish, Esperanto, Hungarian, Turkish, Arabic, Czech, Irish (Gaelic), Latin, Manx (Gaelic), Russian, Urdu, British Sign Language (BSL), Hindi, Breton